miquelladeboer/aml-mlops-workshop/labs/04_hyperdrive.md

 ## Lab 4: Hyperparamter tuning ##
 In this lab, we are going to see how we can levarge Azure ML to do hyeperparameter tuning.
-After we have performed hypertuning, we will use the best parameters to train the full model.
+After we have performed hypertuning, remote compute and datasets, we will use the best parameters to train the full model in lab 7.

 Efficiently tune hyperparameters for your model using Azure Machine Learning.
 Hyperparameter tuning includes the following steps: